 KLA-Tencor's defect review systems capture high resolution images of the defects detected by inspection tools.
 These images enable defect classification, helping chipmakers to identify and resolve yield issues.
-Our complete line of defect review and classification tools spans optical and electron-beam technologies, from bench-top research systems to production-worthy tools having full factory automation.

 KLA-Tencor's suite of defect inspectors, defect review and classification tools and data management systems form a broad solution for finding, identifying and tracking yield-critical defects and process issues.
-In August 2011, we introduced the eDRTM-7000, an electron-beam wafer defect review and classification system that utilizes a third generation immersion column and an advanced stage to quickly and accurately re-locate, image and classify yield-critical defects.
+The eDRTM-7000 is an electron-beam wafer defect review and classification system that utilizes a third-generation immersion column and an advanced stage to quickly and accurately re-locate, image and classify yield-critical defects.